Skype for Business Server Capacity Planning Calculator

 Summary: How to use the Capacity Calculator Tool.

-Skype for Business Server 2015 Capacity Calculator augments the Skype for Business 2015 Planning Tool and the documentation at Plan for your Skype for Business Server 2015 deployment.
+The Skype for Business Server 2015 Capacity Calculator and Skype for Business Server 2019 Capacity Calculator augment the Skype for Business Planning Tool and your deployment documentation (Plan for your Skype for Business Server 2015 deployment and Plan for your Skype for Business Server 2019 deployment respectively).
 Use the calculator after you have reviewed the guide and created a recommended topology by using the Planning Tool.

 You can benefit most from the calculator if you have accurate, detailed information about your specific user profile.
 For example, the percentage of voice-enabled users, average calls per user per hour, call duration, and the percentage of concurrent users in conferences can make a huge difference in server requirements.
 The accuracy of the recommendations created by the calculator depends on the accuracy of the information that you provide.

 Once you have used the Planning Tool and the Capacity Planning Calculator, you should simulate your proposed and planned load to ensure that Skype for Business Server will be adequately provisioned.
 To perform stress testing under a simulated load, use the Skype for Business Server Stress and Performance Tool documented at Skype for Business Server Stress and Performance Tool.

 The calculator is a Microsoft Excel spreadsheet.
 Your input cells are colored orange.
 Default values are entered in the cells (For Skype for Business Server 2015, 80,000 users in one pool with twelve Front End Servers, while for Skype for Business Server 2019, 106,000 users in one pool with sixteen Front End Servers), but you should change these values to match your organization's needs.